JeroenMols/jeroenmols.github.io/jekyll-code/blog/_posts/2015-08-13-artifactory2.md

 And we are all set with authenticated access to our repositories.

 ## Wrap-up
-That's a wrap to my two part blogpost!
+That's a wrap to my two part blogpost about Artifactory!
 We made our previous repository a lot more secure, added support for dependencies and can now differentiate between release and snapshot artifacts.

 No more excuses not to write reusable code!